 If the crime is a violent or serious felony in California, you could even receive a strike on your record under the three strikes law, meaning that after you receive three such counts on your record, you could face life imprisonment.

 In some felony cases, a criminal attorney will be able to plead the charges down to a misdemeanor, allowing you to serve a much shorter sentence and protect your right to bear arms.

 While misdemeanors are generally lesser offenses, there are two specific forms of misdemeanors with more serious consequences than the rest.
 If you are charged with a misdemeanor domestic violence or a sex crime, you should be aware that you will face additional penalties beyond those of a typical misdemeanor.

-Anyone accused of domestic violence will be required to go to court and should contact a criminal attorney in Vista, even if the crime is a misdemeanor level charge.
+Anyone accused of domestic violence will be required to go to court.
 Aside from being required to attend court in person, you will also lose your right to own a firearm if you are convicted and this could even affect your ability to serve in the armed forces.

-Even misdemeanor sex offenses will require you to register on the sex offender registry for life.
-While a law set to take effect in 2021 will result in most people convicted of misdemeanor sex crimes to only register for ten years, those who have been on the registry for the minimum required amount of time will not be automatically removed from it.
+Even misdemeanor sex offenses will require you to register on the sex offender registry.
+While most people convicted of misdemeanor sex crimes will only be required to register for ten years, those who have been on the registry for the minimum required amount of time will not be automatically removed from it.
 Instead, they will need to petition the court to be removed from the registry.

-While anyone accused of a crime should seek legal counsel, it is imperative that anyone charged with a felony contact a criminal attorney in Vista as soon as possible.
-Please schedule a consultation with Peter M. Liss by calling (760) 643-4050.
+While anyone accused of a crime should seek legal counsel, it is imperative that anyone charged with a felony contact an attorney as soon as possible.
+For more information or to schedule a free consultation with Peter M. Liss by calling (760) 643-4050.